Invincible (2006 film): Plot

 The next day, Papale is jogging in the city and stops by his empty home; running into friends, he tells them about joining the Eagles.
 His father, meanwhile, offers to let Vince stay with him.
 The following day, he goes to his first training camp with the Eagles.
 As the days of training camp progress, Papale endures hard training and disrespect from other players.
 One night, Papale takes Janet out on a date.
 He is unsure if he can start a new relationship, since he needs to try his best to make the team.
 Janet claims that she did not know it was a date.
-She goes back to work and he leaves.
+She goes back to work, and Papale leaves.
 As training camp ends, the final roster spot is down to Papale and a veteran.
 Against his assistants' advice, Vermeil hands the final spot to Papale.

-As Papale's career with the Eagles begins, the team loses all six preseason games and their regular season opener against the Dallas Cowboys.
+As Papale's career with the Eagles begins, the team loses all six pre-season games and their regular season opener against the Dallas Cowboys.
 Papale plays poorly against the Cowboys, and Vermeil faces pressure from the fans and media.
 After the team returns to Philadelphia, Papale goes to the sandlot where he played with his friends once before.
 He is invited to play, but he declines because of his upcoming Eagles game and watches for a few minutes.
 However, as a rainstorm begins, Papale joins his pals and plays against another sandlot team to help his friends.
 He ends the wet and dirty game by throwing a touchdown pass.
 When he runs into Janet later, they speak briefly before passionately embracing and tumbling into Papale's home.

-During the home opener against the New York Giants, Janet's appearance in a Giants shirt angers the Eagles fans.
+During the home opener against the New York Giants, Janet's appearance in a Giants shirt angers Eagles fans.
 In the locker room, Papale looks again at the note Sharon had left and tears it up.
 He opens the game by solo-tackling the kickoff returner inside the fifteen-yard line.
 After an up-and-down game, Papale gets downfield during an Eagles' fourth quarter punt to tackle the returner, forcing a fumble that he recovers and takes into the end zone for a touchdown, giving the Eagles their first win in Papale's career.
 Eagles fans go wild with joy.
 During the end credits, media highlights of Papale's career with the Eagles are shown.
-Papale plays for the team for three seasons and eventually marries Janet while Vermeil succeeds in turning the Eagles into a winning team, culminating in an appearance in Super Bowl XV.
+Papale plays for the team for three seasons and eventually marries Janet.
+Vermeil succeeds in turning the Eagles into a winning team, culminating in the Eagles reaching Super Bowl XV.